A swarm of replicated state machines

 The logical structure of a tree containing a response to an ingress message.

-Even though the pruned tree is much smaller than the full state tree, both trees have exactly the same root hash.
+Even though the pruned tree is much smaller than the full-state tree, both trees have the same root hash.
 So we can validate the authenticity of the pruned tree using the threshold signature that consensus collected for the root hash of the full state tree.

 State transfer